Neverver language: Forming negations

 In example 1 below, a declarative clause in the realis mood has been negated.
 The verb i-vu meaning 'go' in third person singular realis mood is negated using the post-verbal negative particle si.

 Similar to example 1 above, the post-verbal negative particle si is also used to negate the first person singular nibi-kkan meaning 'eat' in example 2 below.
-However, the following should be noted:
+However: